KshitijKarthick/Basic-Editor/README.md

   > Basic-Editor.exe [filename]
 ```
 ## To Do :
-  * Append Functionality.
-  * Usage of navigation button to navigate through the Input Section.
+  * Usage of navigation button to edit through the Input Section.
   * Cut Copy functionality.